nortal/araneaframework/Readme.txt

 KNOWN ISSUES

- * Saving user session on the client side is difficult configure at the moment.
+ * Saving user session on the client side is difficult to configure at the moment.
 The filter should be added to the main configuration file (it is there right now but commented out) and then a new aranea.jar should be built.